 The Information and Communications Technology Unit (ICTU) is the central coordinating and executing agency established by the Government of the Commonwealth of Dominica (GOCD) to coordinate the planning, implementation, and monitoring of e-Government and the use of Information Communication Technologies (ICT) within the public sector.

 Recent upgrades include the accessing of Connect2Government through the internet, and plans are ongoing to make it available through a Mobile Application.

-Relevant Legislation required to set up the legal platform to respond to enquiries within an established timeframe
+Relevant Legislation is required to set up the legal platform to respond to inquiries within an established timeframe

 - CATEGORY C Measure Article 3 (Advanced Rulings)

 The CED in an effort to facilitate Importers, Exporters, interested parties, and/or their representatives, introduces a new procedure for the issuance of advance rulings prior to the importation of goods.